preciofishbone/OmniaDocsG2/user-options/quick-search-and-advanced-search/index.rst

 .. image:: quick-search-preview-page.png

-To see a proview of a document, point at the document and click thins icon:
+To see a preview of a document, point at the document and click this icon:

 .. image:: quick-search-preview-document.png